HarborZeng/hexo-photoswipe/README.md

 `Hexo-photoswipe` is the one that would power you and your photos up.

-This plugin is built for [photoswipe](https://photoswipe.com), using which, we can have a very nice looking gallery.
-But limited to the working theory of photoswipe, photoswipe require the `width` and `height` attributes to exhibit the images/photos, in which case, most iamges do not have these attributes natrually.
+ [photoswipe](https://photoswipe.com) is a beautiful and easy-to-use gallery, but limited to the working theory of which, it require the `width` and `height` attributes to exhibit the images/photos, in which case, most iamges do not have these attributes natrually.

+This plugin is built for [photoswipe](https://photoswipe.com), and it would generate `width` and `height` attributes when you run `hexo s` or `hexo g`.

 ## How to use